 The loser, if they do not have enough favours to pay up, crosses off one point from their skills for each point of remaining damage.
 (Start with the skill the conflict was in.)
+The winner does not get points of favour for this damage.
 If you've got no more skills and still more damage to soak up, then you're knocked out of the competition.